 You may vote absentee ballot if you meet at least one of the statutory reasons for not voting in person.
 Contact your city, township or village clerk.
 They will send you an application to complete and return by mail, or in person at the local clerk’s office.

-Applications may be obtained online or at the Clerk's Office ($1 fee per application in Clerk's Office).
+Applications may be obtained online or at the Clerk's Office.
 You must be 21 years of age to apply.
 More information and application forms are also available from the Michigan State Police.
 (PDF File - Reader Application Required).
 A copy of the Michigan Firearms Laws are available at